watan104/pyenet/README.md

 It was originally written by Scott Robinson <scott@tranzoa.com> and is currently maintained by Andrew Resch <andrewresch@gmail.com>

+This fork has been modified to support the networking protocol used by **Growtopia**, and also includes updates from the latest ENet releases by Andre Watan <info@andrewatan.com>

 ## License
 pyenet is licensed under the BSD license, see LICENSE for details. enet is licensed under the MIT license, see http://enet.bespin.org/License.html